gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 such cases, using short TCP keepalive would not help maintain long-lived connections.

-For now, the connection upgrade flow assumes the tunnelled Teleport ALPN protocol either handles keepalives on its own or requests an `alpn-ping` version of the upgrade.
-For example, SSH and reverse tunnel connections use `alpn-ping`.
+For now, the connection upgrade flow assumes the tunnelled Teleport ALPN protocol either handles keepalives on its own or is not long-lived.
+[TLS Routing Ping](https://github.com/gravitational/teleport/blob/master/rfd/0081-tls-ping.md) has been added to all database protocols to prevent idle timeouts.

-When `alpn-ping` is requested by the client, the Proxy server will send out pings periodically.
-For WebSocket upgrades, native WebSocket `ping` frames are sent.
-For "legacy" upgrades, [TLS Routing Ping](https://github.com/gravitational/teleport/blob/master/rfd/0081-tls-ping.md) is used to wrap the connection.